tktajwar/today/README.md

 # Getting Started

 **today** is a day planner program written in *Python 3*.
-The intention of developing this program was to help people plan the tasks they are going take with the amount of time they are planning to spend on them.
-This Command Line program will help have a realistic idea of what you can do today and stay focused on your day plan throughout the day.
+The intention of developing this program was to help people plan the tasks they are going take today with the amount of time they are planning to spend on them.
+This Command Line application will help you have a realistic idea of what you can do today and stay focused on your day plan throughout the day.

-*today* has quite a few features so this short introduction will give you an idea of what this program is about and how to start using it.
+*today* has quite a few features.
+This short introduction will give you an idea of what this program is about and how to start using it.

 To see how to install *today*, click [here](#Install today).

-## learning what we can do from the help message
+## the help message

+Open your terminal.
 To see what we can do with this program, run the command below:

 `today -h`